Collaboration is Key

 The Southeastern Wisconsin Watersheds Trust, Inc (Sweet Water) is committed to restoring the Greater Milwaukee watersheds to conditions that are healthy for swimming and fishing.
 It brings diverse partners together and provides the leadership and innovation necessary to protect and restore our shared water resources.

-Founded on a century of discovering inventive solutions for water issues, The Water Council was established as a 501(c)(3) organization in 2009 by Milwaukee-area businesses, education and government leaders to align the regional freshwater research community with water-related industries.
-Headquartered in the Global Water Center in Milwaukee, Wisconsin, The Water Council links together global water technology companies, innovative water entrepreneurs, government agencies, non-governmental organizations (NGO), acclaimed academic research programs and some of the nation’s brightest and most energetic water professionals.
+Founded on a century of discovering inventive solutions for water issues, The Water Council was established in 2009 by Milwaukee-area businesses, education, and government leaders to align the regional freshwater research community with water-related industries.
+Headquartered in the Global Water Center, The Water Council links together global water technology companies, innovative water entrepreneurs, government agencies, non-governmental organizations, academic research programs, and water professionals.

 The University of Wisconsin Milwaukee’s School of Freshwater Sciences is the only graduate school of freshwater science in the U.S. and the third in the world.
 Its mission is to advance fundamental and strategic science and train the next generation of freshwater professionals to inform policy, improve management, and promote the health and sustainability of freshwater systems worldwide.